eginez/blog-eginez/content/posts/go_generics_use.md

 ]
 menu = "main"
 +++
-# Error handling, and go generics an experience report

 In the spirit of contributing to the `golang` community, I would like to document my experience while trying to make error handling a  little more palatable.

 Error handlign sits high amongst the things that I can probably do better while writing go, thus while working on a recent project I decided to invest some time looking into how to improve the way I have been handling errors.